Rusty: A Dog's Tale: Synopsis

 Rusty is a two-year-old beagle who lives in an animal shelter with his mother Malley, his father Cap, his newborn siblings and a variety of other animals, including a cat, some chickens, a goat, some ducks, a rabbit, a snake, a pair of turtles, and an elephant named Ellie, who often visits the farm.
 Rusty wants to prove his worth to both his parents as a strong and loyal member of the family, but his father is insistent that he be patient.

-After the recent death of their parents through unspecified circumstances, ten-year-old Jory Callahan and his younger sister Tess are currently under the care of their paternal grandparents Boyd and Edna, who are also the owners of the shelter.
-The quartet are constantly harassed and accosted by their older cousins Bart and Bertha Bimini, believing that Boyd and Edna cannot take adequate care of their grandchildren.
-They consider taking over from their elders as Jory and Tess' legal guardians, but Edna is very much against this idea, as the two are uneducated hillbillies whose only purpose to adopt the siblings is to squander the trust fund money their parents left for them (it is implied that the late Mr and Mrs. Callahan were well endowed).
+After the recent death of their parents through unspecified circumstances, ten-year-old Jory Callahan and his younger sister Tess are currently under the care of their paternal grandparents Boyd and Edna, the owners of the shelter.
+The quartet are constantly visited by their older cousins Bart and Bertha Bimini, who believe that Boyd and Edna cannot take adequate care of their grandchildren.
+They consider taking over from their elders as Jory and Tess' legal guardians, but Edna is very much against this idea, as the two are uneducated hillbillies whose only reason for adopting the siblings is to squander the trust fund money their parents left for them (it is implied that the late Mr and Mrs. Callahan were well endowed).
 Undaunted by their refusal, the Bimini siblings are determined to adopt Jory and Tess and get their hands on the money by any means necessary.

 Edna and Boyd hold a small birthday party for Jory with their friend Dylan and his father, policeman Sheriff Wilson attending (the latter for a short period of time).
 Among the presents is a framed photo of their late parents, which sends Tess to her room.
 Jory is quick to cheer her up.
 Meanwhile, hidden from the humans in the barn-shed, Rusty and the other animals try to stop the ducks Zelda and Myrtle from squabbling and bickering over the ownership of an egg.

 The next day, Rusty and the three kids visit a carnival where Bart and Bertha are working as clowns.
 They are hoping to save up enough money to afford a lawyer.
 They are admonished by their boss for not selling balloons and he accidentally drops his wallet that Rusty snatches.
 A chase ensues in which Bart ends up crashing in a duck pond.
 The boss recovers his wallet and accuses the two of stealing.
 Bart and Bertha are eventually fired after a vicious tongue-lashing from the boss.